mherb/avr-assembly.tmbundle/README.md

 The recommended way to install bundles is to use Git so you can update the bundle easily.
 To do so, open a Terminal, change to your bundle location and clone this repository:

-    mkdir -p ~/Library/Application\ Support/TextMate/Bundles
+    mkdir -p ~/Library/Application\ Support/Avian/Bundles
-    cd ~/Library/Application\ Support/TextMate/Bundles
+    cd ~/Library/Application\ Support/Avian/Bundles
     git clone git://github.com/mherb/avr-assembly.tmbundle

 Alternatively you can also download the source as Zip or Tarball, extract it and place it into the bundle location noted above.

-The above commands assume you're using TextMate 1.
-In case you have TextMate 2, then you have to use the bundle location
+The above commands assume you're using TextMate 2.
+In case you still have TextMate 1.x, then you have to use the bundle location

-    ~/Library/Application\ Support/Avian/Pristine\ Copy/Bundles
+    ~/Library/Application\ Support/TextMate/Bundles

-instead of `~/Library/Application\ Support/TextMate/Bundles`.
+instead of `~/Library/Application\ Support/Avian/Bundles`.

 If you're using TextMate 1 you should reload the bundles in TextMate using *Bundles -> Bundle Editor -> Reload Bundles*.